 As for startup funding, it would seem to me that initially a very straight forward formula could be used to assess a fee on each of the 195 countries of the world which would be based on the percentage of total pollution which they each have historically, and are currently, producing.
 In time, according to the Drawdown projections, income from the various planet saving techniques would not only be self-supporting, but quite "profitable".

 Because of the various enormous pressures which will certainly accrue on the members of any such organization, there MUST be strict security and transparency measures put in place -- at the very onset.
 The selection process should include complete background security and psychopathy checks for all candidates, as they must each have a documented record of open honesty, high moral character as well as a history of sincere and proven dedication to public service.

 Without question, the world is full of highly qualified female candidates.
-A few examples who readily come to mind are -- Christine Legarde, President of the European Central Bank; soon to retire as Chancellor of Germany, Angela Merkel; the young Prime Minister of New Zealand, Jacinda Ardern; Massachusetts Senator of the United States, Elizabeth Warren; Environmentalist and Activist from Sweden, Greta Thunberg; Representative Karen Bass, Democrat from California; Primatologist Jane Goodall -- as well as many female members of the Drawdown Project.
+A few examples who readily come to mind are -- Christine Legarde, President of the European Central Bank; retired Chancellor of Germany, Angela Merkel; the young Ex-Prime Minister of New Zealand, Jacinda Ardern; Massachusetts Senator of the United States, Elizabeth Warren; Environmentalist and Activist from Sweden, Greta Thunberg; Representative Karen Bass, Democrat from California; Primatologist Jane Goodall -- as well as many other female members of the Drawdown Project -- to name but a few.

 An off repeated phrase comes to mind, "Out of chaos comes opportunity."
 We are certainly in the throes of chaos and now is the time to seek out, develop and take advantage of the opportunities which are waiting to be internationally seized.
 If we -- all of the people of the world -- take full advantage of the times we are living in and find a unity of spirit and direction, we can massively reset so many of the cruel injustices which have plagued us ever since we first wiggled out of the primordial ooze and began to move around on the land.